Welcome to today's edition of the Rush 24-7 podcast.

 Obviously.

-So that's that's how it happened last night.
+So that's how it happened last night.

-What an ironic turn of events from the people telling us how to live and how to feel and how to think and who should win and who shouldn't win election.
+What an ironic turn of events from the people telling us how to live and how to feel and how to think and who should win and who shouldn't win and telling us that there's never any fraud in elections.

 And then they got tripped up by their own system.

-I don't know what long-term impact, if any, this has on Hollywood, because I think Hollywood's in deep trouble.
+I think, I don't know, I don't know what long-term impact, if any, this has on Hollywood, because I think Hollywood's in deep trouble.

 You know what?